Gluten-free Gingerbread Cookies (Low Sugar)

 Directions

-1. In a food processor with the paddle attachment combine flour, brown sugar, stevia, spices, baking soda and salt.
-Add the butter and pulse or mix until the mixture looks sandy.
+1. In a food processor, combine flour, brown sugar, stevia, spices, baking soda, and salt.
+Pulse a few times to mix the ingredients.

-3. After chilling, remove the dough from the refrigerator and divide into two pieces.
-Keep one piece chilled while working with the other.
+5. After chilling, remove one dough from the refrigerator.
+Keep the other piece chilled.
 Roll the dough between two pieces of parchment paper to about 1/8-inch thickness.
-Cut the dough into desired shapes but leave the cookies on the parchment paper.
+Cut the dough into desired shapes, but leave the cookies on the parchment paper.
 Return to the refrigerator to chill, and repeat with the remaining dough.

 Resouces: